Log In

 First Prev 1 2 Next Last

-A trucking company owner, “son of the soil” and deputy chairman of the Treatment of Offenders Board was announced this morning as a Progressive Labour Party candidate for the House of Assembly.
+A trucking company owner, “son of the soil” and deputy chairman of the Treatment of Offenders Board was announced yesterday as a Progressive Labour Party candidate for the House of Assembly.

 Paul Wilmot, who also serves on the Warwick Parish Council, will aim to hold Warwick North Central for the PLP, after the retirement of Lieutenant-Colonel David Burch, who is the Minister of Public Works.